-A simple corneal abrasion is a superficial scratch to the corneal layer.
+A simple corneal abrasion is a superficial scratch to the corneal surface.
 Because it can cause irritation and inflammation, the sclera (white part of the eye) may turn red.

-Also, if there are doubts about whether you have a corneal abrasion or not, a healthcare professional may perform a diagnostic test using a dye.
+A healthcare professional may perform a diagnostic test using a dye to determine if you have a corneal abrasion.
 The dye will illuminate the scratched area.

 A corneal abrasion is not the same as a corneal ulcer.
 However, a corneal abrasion may result in a corneal ulcer.

-A corneal ulcer (also known as keratitis) refers to an open sore on the cornea.
-It develops when you either have an eye infection or suffer from severe dry eye or other eye disorders.
+A corneal ulcer refers to an open sore on the cornea.
+It develops with an eye infection, severe dry eye, or other eye disorders.

-Eye infections can occur in a corneal abrasion, as damage to the cornea leaves it exposed to viruses, bacteria, or fungi.
-For this reason, an ophthalmologist may prescribe preventive antibiotic eyedrops when you have a corneal abrasion to minimize the likelihood of that event.
+All corneal injuries carry a risk of infection.
+Damage to the corneal surface leaves it exposed to viruses, bacteria, and fungi.
+For this reason, an ophthalmologist may prescribe preventive antibiotic eyedrops for a corneal abrasion to minimize the likelihood of that event.

 Additionally, while a corneal abrasion is minor in most cases, a corneal ulcer may cause severe eye health problems.
 If you have a corneal ulcer, you should seek medical attention immediately to receive proper treatment.

-If left untreated, corneal ulcers can harm your vision and result in permanent vision loss.
+Corneal ulcers can harm your vision if left untreated and result in permanent vision loss.